California Southern University: Academics

-California Southern University offers 12 degree programs and 10 post-baccalaureate certificate programs.
-The most popular programs are the master's degrees in business and psychology, and the Doctor of Psychology and the Doctor of Business Administration.

 School of Law

 The California Southern University School of Law is an unaccredited correspondence law school which offers two graduate-level degrees, the Master of Science in Law (MSL) and the Juris Doctor (J.D.).
 However, the university is not currently enrolling new learners in the School of Law.
 The school is registered with the Committee of Bar Examiners of the State Bar of California as a "Registered Unaccredited Correspondence Law School", which is sufficient to qualify its graduates to sit for the California Bar Examination provided they complete 864 hours of preparation (per year) and study over four years.
 A typical JD degree at an accredited institution is three years.
 It is not registered with or accredited by the American Bar Association.

-Bar Examination Pass Rate
+Bar examination pass rate

 In the February administration of the California Bar Examination in 2020, one of 14 takers passed the examination, for a pass rate of seven percent.
 For the years 2008 through 2013, 20 graduates have taken the California Bar Examination as first-time takers; of that number, five passed the examination for a pass rate of 25 percent.